valentinaschueller/personal-website/content/event/pint_2024/index.md

 event: "13th Workshop on Parallel-in-Time Integration"
 event_url: "https://time-x.eu/pint-2024/"
 location: "Bruges, Belgium"
-address:
-  street:
-  city:
-  region:
-  postcode:
-  country:
-summary:
-abstract: "Water management projects such as stream bed re-naturalization affect the water table, which is relevant, e.g., for flood prediction.
-These physical processes can be modeled by coupling the Richards equation for groundwater flow to a shallow water model for rivers or lakes ([Bastian et al., 2012](https://doi-org.ludwig.lub.lu.se/10.1007/978-3-642-25100-9_65)).
-We analyzed the fully discrete, linearized formulation of this coupling problem, yielding an optimal choice of the relaxation parameter for sequential Dirichlet-Neumann iterations.
-Here we followed the techniques previously established in [Monge & Birken, 2018](https://doi-org.ludwig.lub.lu.se/10.1007/s00466-017-1511-3).
-This analysis is closely linked to parallel Dirichlet-Neumann iterations, which are a special case of parallel-in-time waveform relaxation.
-Waveform relaxation methods have been extensively studied in continuous or semi-discrete formulations.
-As we will show in this talk, the fully discrete analysis—corresponding to the actual implementation in a numerical model—can give significantly different results.
-Our theoretical analysis is supported by numerical results for a fully nonlinear test case using [DUNE](https://dune-project.org/) and [preCICE](https://precice.org/).<p>"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.